ronilson-candido/fhe-cnn/README.md

 This is the code for the paper entitled "**Homomorphic Encryption in CNN Based Intrusion Detection SIn Intelligent Transportation System**"
 Authors: Ronilson Candido do Nascimento (ronilson.nascimento@laccan.ufal.br), Douglas Moura (douglas.moura@dcc.ufmg.br) and André Aquino (alla@laccan.ufal.br)
 Organization: Instituto de Computação - Universidade Federal de Alagoas (UFAL); Departamento de Ciência da Computação Universidade Federal de Minas Gerais (UFMG)
+## Abstract of The Paper
+In the era of intelligent transportation systems, where vehicles, including autonomous and connected vehicles, are increasingly integrated with the external world, new functionalities and services significantly enhance vehicle connectivity.
+However, this increased connectivity also expands the attack surface of the Internet of Vehicles (IoV), exposing the system to cybersecurity vulnerabilities.
+The lack of robust authentication and encryption procedures in vehicular networks makes Intrusion Detection Systems (IDSs) essential for protecting these modern systems from cyber threats.

+In this context, this paper explores the integration of homomorphic encryption with convolutional neural networks (CNNs) as an innovative solution to enhance security in IoV networks.
+Homomorphic encryption allows for secure analysis of encrypted data, ensuring privacy without compromising the efficiency of threat detection.
+By combining this technology with machine learning techniques such as CNNs, it is possible to implement advanced IDSs that detect cyber-attacks with high accuracy.
+In experiments using a widely recognized dataset, such as the Car-Hacking dataset, this approach demonstrates its effectiveness.

+This integration of homomorphic encryption and CNNs, along with hyperparameter optimization, provides a powerful approach to protecting data and improving threat detection in IoV, ensuring the safety of modern vehicles in an increasingly interconnected environment.